ritza-co/kaboom/doc/21-scenes.md

 })
 ```

-Both the "win" and "lose" scenes use the "onKeyPress(start)" function to switch the initial display before the game starts if they press on any keys.
+Both the "win" and "lose" scenes use the "onKeyPress(start)" function to switch the initial display before the game starts if they press on any key.
-The `start` function is what switches the display from these scenes to the initial "game" scene.
+The `start()` function is what switches the display from these scenes to the initial "game" scene.

 Let's add the implementation of the `start()` function below the "lose" scene.